 “I’m so glad you ask, dear.
 I’m willing to buy your ranch for 5 million dollars.
-Your team has lost to Longwood five years in a roll.
+Your team has lost to Longwood three years in a row.
 It makes no sense to continue running.”
-Ms. Longwood justifies her deal, but Luke shakes his head.
+Ms. Longwood justifies her deal, but Scarlett shakes his head.

-“There is no way the Goldens will sell.
-Use your money elsewhere and I would advise you to leave now.”
-Luke waits for her to walk back to her truck until he takes out his phone to call Savannah.
+Cole argues, “There is no way the Goldens will sell.
+Take your money elsewhere and I would advise you to leave now.”

 “Hello?
-Is something wrong, Luke?
+Is something wrong, Lincoln?
 Why are you calling me?”
 Savannah asks.